 Recommendation: Recommended for Mac users.
 Logic Pro X is an extremely popular DAW because it is well designed and packs a good range of features.

-Ableton Live is very different from all of the other DAWs in this guide.
+Ableton Live (currently in version 11) is very different from all of the other DAWs in this guide.

 As the name suggests, it was designed for live performances in mind.
 When you open Ableton, the default view is the ‘session’ view.
 That should tell you how much focus it gives to live performances.

 Whenever you see a laptop on stage during an electronic music concert, you can almost guarantee that they’re using Ableton.

 This makes Ableton a fantastic DAW to use for live performances, but not ideal for recording and mixing songs as a guitarist.

 I recommend Ableton as a DAW for guitarists who plan on using it for live performances.
 Combining Ableton Live with a guitar using a MIDI-pickup would be a powerful combination.
 Or if you want to incorporate plugins or complex loops into a performance, Ableton Live is worth checking out.

 - Great way to incorporate samples and loops into performances